 A Supportive Listener could help you (in a one-to-one situation) to explore your feelings.
 There is a waiting list for this service.

 This is offered for people with more complex needs and there is a waiting list for this service.

 What to do next

-If you require more information about the services that we offer please contact the Wellbeing Coordinator on 01522 518246.
+If you require more information about the services that we offer or would like to make a referral, please contact 01522 518246.

 To download information about our Bereavement Support service, or to view the UK Care Guide’s advice on the 21 things you need to do when someone dies in the UK, simply click the relevant image below.
 You can find more information on the UK Care Guide website here.